renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/03-dates-as-data.md

 When you enter a date into a spreadsheet it looks like a date although the spreadsheet program may display different text from what you input.
 It does this to be 'helpful' but it often is not.

-For example if you enter '7/12/88' into your
+For example if you enter '7/12/88' into a
 Excel spreadsheet it may display as '07/12/1988' (depending on your version of Excel).
 These are different ways of formatting the same date.

 Different countries also write dates differently.
 If you are in the UK or Brazil, for example, you will interpret the date above as the 7th day of December, however a researcher from the US will interpret the same entry as the 12th day of July.
 This regional variation is handled automatically by your spreadsheet program so that when you are typing in dates they appear as you would expect.
-If you try to type in a US format date into a UK version of Excel, it may or may not be treated as a date.
+If you try to type in a US format date into a UK or BR version of Excel, it may or may not be treated as a date.

-This regional variation is one good reason to treat dates, not as a single data point, but as three distinct pieces of data (month, day, and year).
+This regional variation is one good reason to treat dates, not as a single data point, but as three distinct pieces of data.
 Separating dates into their component parts will avoid this confusion, while also giving the added benefit of allowing you to compare, for example data collected in January of multiple years with data collected in February of multiple years.

-> ## Which format
+> ## ISO 8601
+> If you choose keeping all date elements in one cell, to avoid regional conflicts, we recommend you use the International Standard Organization (ISO) 8601 format for dates which represents date and time by starting with the year, followed by the month, the day, the hour, the minutes, seconds and milliseconds.
+For example, 2020-07-10 15:00:00.000, represents the 10th of July 2020 at 3 p.m. (in local time as there is no time zone offset specified.
+Remember to note the use of the standard in your dataset documentation.
+{: .callout}

 > ## Separating dates into components